LibrariesHacked/library-carpentry/introduction-to-data/group-exercise-jargon-busting.md

 | Open data | Aggregation | Anonymisation |
 | Regular expression | Data mining | Data protection |

-### B: Feedback
+### B: Feedback 10 mins

-Report back on a term discussed by your group.
+Report back on a single term discussed by your group.
 1 minute each.

 We'll go through definitions of each.